Cost and Ordering info.

 To order: please fill out the information and send a deposit of $ 100.00 to secure your purchase.
 When you press “submit” I will receive an email with your order.
 Please make sure you get an email back from me within a couple of days acknowledging that I have received it.

-We sell the carcasses as a whole or a half, cut according to Icelandic custom.
+We sell the carcasses as a whole or a half, cut, wrapped and smoked according to your specification.

 Price per lb: $ 7.00 hanging weight